SirObi/qa-chall/README.md

 close and relaunch the Terminal.

 ## Make sure chromedriver can be found by Python:
-launch python in the Terminal:
+Launch Python in the Terminal:
 `python`

 Type: